How to Set Up a Cron Job in Linux

-If you are a system admin or developer then you may often need to run specific tasks automatically without any manual intervention.
-This is the place where the Cron jobs come into the picture.
-Cron jobs help in automating such tasks — more specifically, those repetitive tasks.
+You may often need to run specific tasks automatically without any manual intervention if you are a system admin or developer.
+It is the place where the Cron jobs come into the picture.
+For example, cron jobs help automate such tasks, specifically those repetitive ones.

-The Cron software is a job scheduler in Linux operating systems.
-It allows Linux users to run a specific command or script at a given time and date.
+The Cron software is a job scheduler in Linux operating systems that allows Linux users to run a specific command or script at a given time and date.
 Generally, it is used by system administrators to automate backup tasks, directory cleaning, notifications, etc.

 The Cron jobs runs in background and continuously checks /etc/crontab, /etc/cron.*/ and /var/spool/cron/ directories for any jobs and execute them at pre-defined interval of time.